 We began to create a series of graphic shapes inspired by existing hallmarks and experimented with including letters, numerals and symbols relevant to the Birmingham Design Festival.
 We really liked how we could be flexible with this system of ‘carriers’ and elements within, so created not a single logo, but a system whereby multiple and ever-changing logos could be developed.
 The elements are all rooted in the same rich aesthetic, so consistency is maintained by the parameters of colour, typeface and the system itself, allowing us to be flexible with the construction and arrangement.

-The festivals ongoing colour palette is blue and grey which is inspired by the Birmingham coat of arms.
+The festivals ongoing colour palette is blue and grey — which is inspired by the Birmingham coat of arms.
 The accompanying palette will be defined by the yearly theme.
-A complimentary red and green hue were selected for this years theme – both are energetic and progressive colours.
+A complimentary red and green hue were selected for the 2018 theme — both are energetic and progressive colours.